rubensantibanezacosta/Common_ionic_Project/README.md

 -Node.js

--Npm
+-NPM

 -Maven (Remember that on Windows you have to configure your path variable &quot;MAVEN\_HOME&quot;)

--Mysql
+-MySQL or MariaDB

--Java jdk 11.
+-JDK 11.

 ## ​ **TO INITIALIZE**